deborahnakkungu/deborahnakkungu.github.io/_pages/research.md

 <h2>Work in Progress</h2>

-Coal Capacity Expansion and Health, *with Partha Deb and Sangita Vyas*.
+Impact of Exposure to Coal on Health, *with Partha Deb *.

 Child and Maternal Health in Benin, *with Sossou Adjisse*.